Fast MLE Computation for the Dirichlet Multinomial: Overview of the Problem

 \section{Overview of the Problem}

-Suppose that $N$ samples are drawn from a Dirichlet distribution, and we want to find the MLE of the parameter $\alpha$.
+Suppose that $N$ samples are drawn from a Dirichlet distribution, and we want to find the MLE of the Dirichlet parameter $\alpha$.
 There are two cases to consider.

-In the Dirichlet problem, there is direct access to the multinomial distribution of each sample.
-The data is shown in Table~\ref{tab:d}, where each row is a sample, and each column represents the probability of one of the $K$ categories.
+In the Dirichlet problem, we know the exact probabilities of the categorical distribution for each sample.
+We illustrate this type of dataset in Table~\ref{tab:d}.
+Each row in the table represents a sample and each column represents a category.
+Each individual value in the table displays the probability of the corresponding category for the corresponding sample.

-In the \textit{Dirichlet-multinomial problem}, the multinomial distributions are not directly observed.
-Instead, a sample is recorded from each one.
-This is far more common in practice, since counts are directly observable.
-This dataset still has N rows and K columns, but each value now represents a count rather than a probability.
+In the \textit{Dirichlet-multinomial problem}, we cannot directly observe the probabilities associated with each category.
+Instead, we record a count vector by sampling each row.
+The data is going to look more like Table~\ref{tab:dm} where each value represents a count rather than a probability.

 In both cases, the Newton-Raphson method can be used to accurately compute the MLE\cite{minka}.
 The pure Dirichlet case is relatively fast because a \textit{sufficient statistic} compressing all the data into a single \(K\)-dimensional vector can be precomputed.
 Unfortunately, the Dirichlet-multinomial problem cannot be reduced in the same way, making it an order of magnitude slower.